Special Relativity -- Applications to astronomy and the accelerator physics: Synchrotron Radiation

 In the far zone we can neglect terms in $l_x/z_0$ and $l_y/z_0$, which leads to

 where

 and

-It is clear from the above that the field distribution in the far zone depends only on the observation angle with respect to the electron velocity direction.
+It is evident from the discussion above that the field distribution in the far zone depends solely on the observation angle relative to the direction of the electron’s velocity.

-According to the conventional (incorrect) coupling of fields and particles, there is a prediction of radiation theory concerning to the bending magnet radiation from a single electron with and without kick.
-Namely, when a kick is introduced, there is a rigid rotation of the angular distribution in the far zone.
+According to the conventional (though incorrect) approach to coupling fields and particles, radiation theory predicts the behavior of bending magnet radiation from a single electron, both with and without an applied kick.
+Specifically, when a kick is introduced, the angular distribution in the far zone is predicted to undergo a rigid rotation.